liamwalsh1980/Milestone-Project-2/README.md

 * More questions randomly chosen using a Javascript loop with the random method.
 * Live chat facility for fans to talk to each other
 * A news page giving fans up to date information about players fitness etc.
+* Google Map marker labels upon clicking each marker on the map

 ## Technology Used